Training for Common Problem Behaviours

-Our one-on-one home visits will give you the opportunity to discuss in detail the particular problem/s your dog is having.
+Our one-on-one home visits will give you the opportunity to discuss in detail the particular problems your dog is having and which behavioural training is required.
 We spend time gathering as much information as possible to determine the best training plan to help see your dog back on the right track.

-Our job is to show your dog that it has choices!
+Our dog behaviour training is designed to show your dog that it has choices!
 We can encourage, motivate, enable and teach dogs that they can make a different choice when given the correct tools and skills rather than performing an undesirable behaviour.

 Some of the ways in which we achieve this is by the implementation of management strategies, the use of enrichment and by applying the appropriate training.

-Examples of common training issues include but are not limited to:
+Examples of common dog behaviour training issues include but are not limited to: